 We add a gauge fixing term corresponding to the harmonic gauge to the action \eqref{action of bos string-geometric model} and obtain

-where we abbreviate the Faddeev-Popov ghost term because it does not contribute to the tree-level two-point correlation functions of the metrics.
-By considering the action up to the second order in $\psi_{dd}$, substituting \eqref{mathcalG}, \eqref{eq:sec3_backgrounds_B} and \eqref{eq:sec3_backgrounds_Phi}, and taking the limit $D\rightarrow\infty$, this becomes
+where we abbreviate the Faddeev-Popov ghost term because it does not contribute to the ``tree''-level two-point correlation functions of the metrics.
+We consider the action up to the second order in $\psi_{dd}$ and substitute \eqref{mathcalG}, \eqref{eq:sec3_backgrounds_B} and \eqref{eq:sec3_backgrounds_Phi}.
+By taking the limit $D\rightarrow\infty$ after a rather long calculation, the action becomes

 By normalizing the kinetic term of $\psi_{dd}$ as

 the action \eqref{eq:sec2_LRPhiB} becomes

 where